johanf85/home-assistant-heating-configuration/description.md

 The casing is too small to fit al the parts, so the USB hub is connected outside the casing.

 **Note about the pi0**
 The pi Zero W is the Raspberry with the least powerful specifications.
-However, it does run well for a year now, as I only use it for nothing else than the thermostat function. \`
+However, it does run well for a year now, as I only use it for nothing else than the thermostat function.
+The larger Raspberry pi boards have headers, the GPIO pins, soldered to to them.
+For Pi0 you can choose to buy a headerless of with header.
+I prefer the one already soldered, as it is only a couple of bucks more.

 **Download location Home-Assistant OS** for pi0 at: [https://github.com/home-assistant/operating-system/releases](https://github.com/home-assistant/operating-system/releases) for pi Zero W choose: hassos\_rpi0-w-x.xx.img.xz.